habpanel/habpanel/doc/index.md

 By default, when running HABPanel on a new browser or device, a tutorial will be displayed allowing the user to start from scratch, or switch to an previously defined panel configuration. **Until a panel configuration is created (or chosen), HABPanel will run in "local storage" mode for this device: the settings will be retained in the browser's local storage only and nothing will be persisted on the server.** By contrast, when an active panel configuration is set, each change performed on the device will update the panel configuration on the server.
 This allows the sharing of panel configuration among devices, because other browsers and devices using this panel configuration will pick up the changes with a page refresh - this is useful for instance to design a panel comfortably on a computer, then use it on a tablet.

 To switch from the local storage to a server-hosted panel configuration, go to the Settings page from the main menu or the side drawer (see below).
-A list of panel configurations will be presented in the _Current storage configuration_ section; if only the _"Local storage"_ option is available, click on the **Save the current configuration to a new panel configuration** link, give it a technical name (no spaces or special characters), and it should be added to the list.
+A list of panel configurations will be presented in the _Current storage configuration_ section; if only the _"Local storage"_ option is available, click on the **Save the current configuration to a new panel configuration** link, give it a name to identify it (avoid spaces or special characters), and it should be added to the list.
 The radio button is also automatically checked, meaning it is now the active panel configuration.

 Even when there is an active panel configuration, HABPanel uses the browser's storage to sync a locally-managed copy.
 With the **Edit the local panel configuration (experts only)** link under the _"Local storage"_ storage configuration option in the settings screen, the raw structure of the panel configuration can be inspected, modified, and exported or imported from/to a .json file.
-It is also an alternative way to backup and restore and share the configuration.
+It is also an alternative way to backup, restore and share the configuration.

 HABPanel uses service configuration variables to store its data on the openHAB server.
 They can be accessed using Paper UI (_Configuration > Services > UI > HABPanel > Configure_) or in the openHAB Karaf console: